Learn essential communication tips for nannies in Arizona to build trust and strengthen relationships with your nanny families.

 4. Mind Your Body Language (Kids Notice Everything)

-Professor Emeritus of Psychology at the UCLA, Albert Mehrabian, who pioneered work on nonverbal cues and expressing emotions, highlights in his 1971 book Silent Messages (available via Open Library), “When there is inconsistency between words and nonverbal cues, people tend to trust the nonverbal message more.”
+Albert Mehrabian, explained in his book Silent Messages (available via Open Library), “When there is inconsistency between words and nonverbal cues, people tend to trust the nonverbal message more.”

 5. Follow Through with Actions (Not Just Words)